 - Try feeding your child more frequently if they aren’t eating as much.

-- Using the bulb syringe before feeding may improve food intake.
+- Using the bulb syringe to help clear their nose before feeding may improve food intake.

 - For breastfeeding children, it may help to pump and then feed from a bottle.